PiotrKaszuba/WaterAsAResourceExtended/README.md

   - Deep water: 150L per tile (configurable)

 ### Visual Depletion
-- Water tiles "dry out" as the waterbody depletes (starting at 80% used, configurable)
+- Water tiles "dry out" as the waterbody depletes (starting at 80% depletion, configurable)
 - Depletion spreads from the edges toward the waterbody's center (centroid)
-- "Furthest First" mode ensures tiles farthest from the center dry first (enabled by default)
 - Custom tile types are used for depleted areas to avoid conflicts with other mods.

 ### Regeneration